Marsela Jorgolli’s passion for physics led to a decade of academics and research at Harvard University.

 “It’s important to determine a better way to see how the brain works, and our work can lead to the development of new drugs to fight brain disease,” she said.
 “The work is very satisfying, and we’ve already developed the first generation of devices of single cells in networks.”

-In 2017, Jorgolli was named one of College of DuPage’s Distinguished Alumni, a testament to her success.
+In 2017, Jorgolli was named one of College of DuPage’s Distinguished Alumni, and in 2019, she was the leading and corresponding author for a review paper that was the cover story in the September edition of the Biotechnology and Bioengineering Journal.
+It’s all a testament to her success.

 “When I came to the U.S., I wanted to attend a great university.
 I didn’t come here for a two-year community college, but College of DuPage ended up as the best route for me.
 COD gave me the resources and opportunities to excel in my academics and my career.”